 Commodity Plastic Material

-A lot of work has gone into trying to make the cheaper commodity plastics a better fit in engineering aplications, and some of them have even worked for specific applications.
-In general, HiTech uses the cheapest material that we can to make parts that meet customer specifications.
+A lot of work has gone into trying to make the cheaper commodity plastics a better fit in engineering applications, and some of them have even worked for specific applications.
+In general, HiTech uses the cheapest material that we can to make the highest quality injection molded parts that meet customer specifications.

 Examples of commodity plastics include Polyethylene (PE), Polypropylene(PP), Polyvinyl Chloride (PVC), Polystyrene (PS and GPPS- General Purpose Polystyrene.)